 Your slinky slip gown perfume:

-The scent that brings you consolation nowadays:
+The scent that brings you consolation lately:

 “Actually something Byredo.
 I’ve all of them—Mojave Ghost, Gypsy Water, Blanche, Rose of No Man’s Land.
 They’re all so superb, so distinctive and Ben is such a genius.
-He nailed the title for every scent—they pair completely with the perfume.”
+He nailed the identify for every scent—they pair completely with the perfume.”

 Perfume Wardrobe: Michelle Pfeiffer on the Fragrance Equal to a Comfortable Pair of Sweats